Sturmiii/Sturmiii/README.md

 # Hi there, I'm Sturmi, also known as derSturmii 👋

 ### About me:
-I am from Austria and currently 15 years old.
+I am from Austria and currently 16 years old.
 I am very interested in computer science. \
-I am currently in the first grade of a secondary school, where I am attending the computer science branch.
+Since September 2021 I've been doing an apprenticeship as an information technician and I'm learning a lot there.

 In my free time I play ice hockey and go to the volunteer fire department.